 Sign up as a customer at Site.eu now!

 Now that you know all about 2FA authentication and how to set it up for your Site.eu account, why not sign up to register a domain name today?
-At Site.eu, we take the security of your account, personal data and domain names seriously and provide our customers with the best possible protection against online threats.
+At Site.eu, we take the security of your account, personal data and domain names seriously and provide our customers with the best possible protection against online threats included in our all-in-one plan when buying a domain with us.
+There are many other features included, such as SSL security, a website builder or unlimited email accounts.
 With our 2FA authentication system, you can rest assured that hackers are going to have a hard time when they target you.
 So what are you waiting for?
 Find your perfect domain name at Site.eu!